willdrysdale/pathToHere/README.md

 ## Example

 Once pathToHere is installed, it can be bound to a keyboard shortcut by following the instructions [here](https://rstudio.github.io/rstudioaddins/#keyboard-shorcuts).
+(I like `ctrl + shift + H)

-Then, highlighting the following code with convert it into a call to `here::here()`
+Then, highlighting the following code and pressing the shortcut will convert it into a call to `here::here()`

 This:
 ``` r